Security and non-goals

 - the published package identity is stable

-- the election foundation verifies ML-DSA-65 signed-root envelopes for the current board, finality, roster-manifest, cast receipt, close record, and recovery helpers
+- the election foundation component helpers verify signed-root envelopes for the current board, finality, roster-manifest, cast receipt, close record, and recovery helpers

 - the Rust transcript-core builds, the published SDK loader verifies the packaged kernel hash before instantiation, and unpinned local WASM loader use requires an explicit test-only opt-in